s3yi/my-sniperbot/README.md

 # my-sniperbot
-The bot is developed to snip tokens on BNB create a folder in your IDE and name it my-sniperbot, create a .env and input your wallet address private key, you will get your sniper contract after deploying the contract in remix.
+The bot is developed to snip tokens on BNB, create a folder in your IDE and name it my-sniperbot, create a .env and input your wallet address private key, you will get your sniper contract after deploying the contract in remix.

 create .env file and copy and paste this.